Forrest England

 Forrest William "Frosty" England (October 29, 1912 – June 25, 2002) was an American football coach and college athletic administrator.
 He served as the head football coach at Arkansas State College—now known as Arkansas State University—from 1946 to 1953 and at the University of Toledo from 1954 to 1955, compiling a career college football head coaching record of 57–29–11.

 Early life

 England was born in Vandalia, Illinois on October 29, 1912 to William J. and Nora L. (Weekly) England.
 He earned a bachelor's degree from Illinois College and a master's degree from the University of Missouri.
-In 1935, he married Lois G. Batterton, who he met when they were students at Illinois College.
+In 1935, he married Lois G. Batterton, whom he met when they were students at Illinois College.
 They had two sons.

 Coaching

 England coached and taught at high schools in Perry, Waverly, Maroa, and Jacksonville, Illinois, and University City, Missouri before entering the college ranks with Arkansas State University in 1946.
 He had seven winning seasons in his eight years as head coach, turning around a program that had only one winning season in the 15 years prior to his arrival.
 His 1953 Arkansas State team went undefeated and played East Texas State to a tie in the 1954 Tangerine Bowl.
 He was the author of the book Coaching the T Formation: A Veritable Bible of T Formation Coaching Information for Coaches and Players published in 1948.

 On January 19, 1954, England was named head football coach and athletic director at the University of Toledo.
 In his first season at Toledo, the Rockets, led by Mel Triplett and George Machoukas, went 6–2–1.
 The following year, England suffered his first losing season as head coach.
 In May 1956, England was given a year's leave from his coaching responsibilities due to a heart attack, but continued his duties as athletic director.
 Toledo went 1–7–1 in 1956 and England and his interim replacement, Jack Morton, were both fired at the end of the season.